 The primary benefit of using Flot is the capability of creating animated plotting diagrams.
-This way you can have data move through a stream representing large groups of various results.
-It has great support ranging back to IE6 and even Firefox 2.
+This way, you can have data move through a stream representing large groups of various results.
 Those who want to grasp the potential of Flot may enjoy perusing the examples directory.

 Protovis (No Longer Under Active Development)

 However, Protovis does have the capability of rendering exceptionally unique chart styles.
 The examples page is full of both conventional and customized chart demonstrations.
 Data organization ranges from simple pie charts to networks, tree diagrams, and even full-scale maps.

 These chart libraries should be more than enough for the average web developer.
 Regardless of your skill level, there is always a solution for every developer, from the complete newcomer up to the wise old master.